qtiuto/luaffi/README.md

 The project is a ffi library for calling c functions, using c data structures, in pure lua environment.
 It also supports calling lua function from c functions.
 It's ported from luajit-ffi and is originally from https://github.com/facebookarchive/luaffifb .
 I copy it from https://github.com/dibyendumajumdar/ravi-ffi.
-You can get some tutorial from the [luajit ffi page](http://luajit.org/ext_ffi.html).
+You can get some tutorials from the [luajit ffi page](http://luajit.org/ext_ffi.html).

 Comparing with standard lua c call, it can make up up to 75% in performance.
+Slower than luajit-ffi though,
-Though this is slower than luajit-ffi, but a lot better than libffi.
+ this is a lot better than libffi.

 But there's still some change from the original lua ffi library: